zurutech/zurutech.github.io/_posts/2020-09-02-feedback-article.md

 <br>

 ## Why feedbacks are so important?<br>
-The Feedback is an asset for companies and its workers, because it allows to create a “communication channel” between the people, encourage collaboration, trasparency, team building and p
+The Feedback is an asset for companies and its workers, because it allows to create a “communication channel” between the people, encourage collaboration, trasparency, build loyalty.
 From the employer's perspective allow to understand the employees needs, the improvement areas and a general monitoring of their work-force.
 For some companies, this aspect can be evaluated as time waste; instead, be aware about this status means to be interested in company performance and how to improve it.

 From the employees perspective, it allows a personal and professional growth, by understanding which corrections perform along their job’s journey.
 Lack of feedback suggests disinterest and often it’s the root cause of a lose-lose scenario; a very common and uncontrolled feed-forward is the quit of the employees.

 ## The characteristics of a good feedback<br>